10 Ways to Streamline Your HR Practices Today

 6. Centralization

 Lots of bigger companies have what is considered on paper to be a Human Resources department, but in reality it is a group of HR offices onsite at several offices, and those HR offices function independently for all practical purposes.
-In a lot of cases this came to be due to acquisition, and have largely left the system intact due to the fact that those preexisting departments have a corporate culture that has already developed.
-While this may be a valid reason to leave things as they are, it’s important to at least go through the thought process regarding centralization.
+In a lot of cases this came to be due to acquisition, and have largely left the system intact due to the fact that those pre-existing departments have a corporate culture that has already developed.
+While this may be a valid reason to leave things as they are, it is important to at least go through the thought process regarding centralization.

 Three questions should be asked at the outset of any discussion about centralization: